awoldemichael/Rwanda/high-level-msgs.md

   * Education and age are strongly associated with MCU
   * Religion matters -- Protestant households are much less likely to use MCU relative to similar Catholic Households.
   * Wealth does not appear to influence the MCU decision
+  * Households in Lake Kivu are less likely to use MCU relative to similar households in Central Plateau Cassava and Farming

 ## Background + motivation
 * Though Rwanda has had dramatic economic growth in the past 25 years, chronic child malnutrition remains high across the country, affecting <mark>nearly 40% of children under 5</mark>.
 Why aren't economic improvements being translated as quickly to improvements in stunting?